Skip to content

 1. Define intercept rules that match specific requests or responses

-2. When a matching request or response passes through the proxy, it is held in the intercept queue
+2. When a matching message passes through the proxy, it is held in the intercept queue

 3. The AI agent (or WebUI user) reviews the queued item